Richard H. Stallings: Later career

 Stallings attempted to win his old House seat back in 1998, but was defeated by state house Speaker Mike Simpson of Blackfoot in the general election.
 The seat was open, as three-term incumbent Mike Crapo successfully ran for an open seat in the U.S. Senate.

 After leaving Congress, Stallings later served as executive director of the Pocatello Neighborhood Housing Services and later on the Pocatello, Idaho, City Council from 2001 to December 20, 2007.

 Idaho Democratic Party Chair

 In 2005, Stallings won election as chairman of the Idaho Democratic Party.
 Stallings was re-elected state Democratic chair in 2007.
 Stallings resigned on December 20, 2007.

 2014 congressional campaign

 On March 14, 2014, Stallings filed to run as the Democratic candidate for his old U.S. House seat in Idaho's Second Congressional District.
 He was the Democratic nominee after the uncontested primary election, but was defeated by Simpson in the general election.

-Personal life
+Personal life and death

-Stallings and his first wife, Ranae Garner, met while classmates at Weber State College.
+Stallings and his first wife Ranae Garner, who died in 2015, met while classmates at Weber State College.
 The couple were married in 1963 in the Salt Lake Temple in a ceremony officiated by Spencer W. Kimball.

+In 2018, Stallings met, and in the same year married his second wife, Rebecca "Becci" Richards.
+Becci is the granddaughter of Latter-day Saint apostle, LeGrand Richards, and is also the matriarch of the Jacobs family of entertainers, whose work spans decades of film and television, as well as being the creators of Yo Gabba Gabba! and The Aquabats!.
+Becci stayed by Richard's side for seven more years until his death.

+Stallings died in Pocatello, Idaho, on October 26, 2025, at the age of 85.